-Disciplinary action can be taken while other investigations are going on, e.g. by the police.
-The fact that another body is investigating or has investigated an incident doesn't (in itself) prevent our school from coming to its own conclusion about what happened and imposing a penalty accordingly.
-We will consider these matters on a case-by-case basis, taking into account whether:
+Disciplinary action can be taken while other investigations are going on, e.g. by the Police.
+The fact that another body is investigating or has investigated an incident doesn't (in itself)

-- , Taking action would prejudice an investigation and/or subsequent prosecution we will liaise with the police and/or local authority children's social care to determine this - There are circumstances that make it unreasonable or irrational for us to reach our own view about what happened while an independent investigation is ongoing
+- Taking action would prejudice an investigation and/or subsequent prosecution we will liaise with the Police and/or Local Authority children's Social Care to determine this - There are circumstances that make it unreasonable or irrational for us to reach our own view about what happened while an independent investigation is ongoing

-7.9 Sharing of nudes and semi-nudes ('sexting')
+7.10 Sharing of nudes and semi-nudes ('sexting')